gmit22/ryde-backend/README.md

 In case no location co-ordinates (latitude and longitude) are found for the user corresponding to `id`, we return a `400 Bad Request` response as it cannot be processed.

 ![Find_Neaby_Friends Failure](images/get_nearby_friends_no_location_failute.PNG)

+**Edge Cases**
+1. Issue with database connection
+2. No user corresponding to the `id` exists in the database
+3. Unauthorized user
+4. Given user has either of the two filds `latitude` or `longitude` missing

 ## Logger Strategy